wills106/homeassistant-solax-modbus/docs/faq.md

 ## Produce a debug log file with startup info
 When reporting an issue, we recommend or may ask you to attach a debug log that includes a HA restart.
 Not only the error messages are of interest, but also the information on how blocks are composed and read may be needed to resolve an issue.
-The easiest way to temporarily enable debug loggging is:
+The easiest way to temporarily enable debug logging is:
 - go to Settings -> Devices and services
 - Select the Solax Modbus integration
 - In the right corner aboven you will find a dropdown that allows you to enable debug logging: <img width="2358" height="742" alt="image" src="https://github.com/user-attachments/assets/d6089849-5671-46ec-b875-552b8ca1591c" />